jabruniessner/clust2/README.md

 complexes_file: This file is the complexes file as it is output by the SDA simulation.
 It needs to be in ASCII format, which is specified [here](https://mcm.h-its.org/sda/doc/doc_sda7/complexes_file.html).
 In previous versions, the complexes file needed to be brought into a
-"format suported by the clust program" using the read_record -format option in SDA (for reference: see [here](https://mcm.h-its.org/sda/doc/doc_sda7/tools.html))
+"format supported by the clust program" using the read_record -format option in SDA (for reference: see [here](https://mcm.h-its.org/sda/doc/doc_sda7/tools.html))
 This step is no longer necessary.
 The step was originally necessary because the old clust program was written for an older version of SDA.

 pdb_file: The pdb file of solute 2